commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 ## The Commercio.app
-The Commercio App is a platform that provide You through a web app a <strong>hosted wallet</strong>.
+The Commercio App is a platform that provide you a <strong>hosted wallet</strong> through a web app .

 Moreover the Commercio.app provides you web functionality for